 Figure 16: The Analyses page.
-Note that the Delete button at the bottom of the Sample analysis details panel is only available to administrators.
+The Delete button at the bottom of the Sample analysis details panel is only available to administrators.

 By default, the analyses are sorted by "Analysis start" with the most recent time stamp at the top of the list.
 For Planned samples, the time of the flow cell plan submission to GeneReader is listed until the analysis in QCI Analyze starts.
 Click one of the table headers to sort the analyses based on the values in the given column.
+Sorting on "Status" also takes quality control status into account, placing those with quality control deviations at the top.
 Click twice to reverse the order.
 The list can also be sorted based on values in multiple columns by holding down Shift while clicking multiple column headers.